 - Then, dip the electrode into this buffer solution (77°F temperature) and wait for a minute.

 It may seem obvious, but you should always read the manual before you start using your instrument.
-Undoubtedly, if you follow care and maintenance instructions, the device will serve you longer.
-Most instructions include the following points:
+Undoubtedly, if you follow care and maintenance instructions, the device will serve you for a longer time.

 A pH meter is a special device that measures the pH (acidity or alkalinity) of liquids and semi-solid substances.
 As a rule, it consists of two basic components: electrodes (glass and reference) and a display (usually with a numeric pH reading).
 When you dip electrodes into the water, the device measures the voltage between them and then convert pH value onto a display.
 This result is usually measured in the range of 0 to 14, where 0 is acid, 7 is neutral, and 14 is an alkaline solution.
 If you want to get the most accurate readings possible, you should calibrate your meter by immersing it into a buffer solution.
 As for the fields of application, this device will be helpful not only for chemists but also for those who are interested in the quality of water and its alkalinity or acidity.
 Once you're on this page, we'd like to offer you to look through our selection of multimeters and emf meters among which you may find an appropriate model for some other needs.